Liquid Death's former VP of Cult Indoctrination joins SuperDebate

 He builds movements, not campaigns

-Stephen — STIX, to the people who know him — calls himself a cultural brand architect.
-The shorter version: he finds the subcultures a brand could belong to, and earns it a place there that money alone can't buy.
+Stephen goes by STIX to the people who know him.
+He's a cultural brand architect.
+The short version: he finds the subcultures a brand could belong to, and earns it a place there that money can't buy.

 Red Bull · Pabst Blue Ribbon · Liquid Death